Tauba Auerbach: Fold paintings

 Auerbach gained acclaim for their Fold paintings, which they first exhibited in 2009.
 They were included in the 2010 Whitney Biennial, and Greater New York at Moma PS1.

 Weave paintings

-The all white and sometimes bi-colored stretched weavings were first exhibited in Tetrachromat, and grew more intricate and architectural in the following years.
+The all-white and sometimes bi-colored stretched weavings were first exhibited in Tetrachromat, and grew more intricate and architectural in the following years.
 They are composed of woven canvas strips.

 Grain paintings

-A series of mysterious gestural paintings created using custom tools made by the artist.
-“Some kind on controlled repetition.
+A series of gestural paintings created using custom tools made by the artist.
+"Some kind on controlled repetition.
 It is not irrational copying and pasting, but a way to see something slightly different for a reduced period of time.
-Scarcity then increases the value, directs our attention and creates characters” Luis Alberto Mejia Clavijo.
+Scarcity then increases the value, directs our attention and creates characters" Luis Alberto Mejia Clavijo.

 Glass sculpture

 In 2015 Auerbach was a resident at Urban Glass in Brooklyn, NY.
 Here they learned the skills to craft the glass sculptures in the exhibition Projective Instrument.

 Auerglass

 The Auerglass Organ is a two-person tracker action pump organ conceived by Tauba Auerbach and Cameron Mesirow (Glasser) and constructed by Parson's Pipe Organs in Canandaigua, NY.
 Each player has a keyboard with alternating notes of a four octave scale.
 The instrument cannot be played alone because each player must pump to supply wind to the other player’s notes.
 Auerbach and Mesirow composed and performed a piece of music on the Auerglass in 2009.
 The instrument is now in residence at Future-Past studio in Hudson, New York.